 That’s when investment in yourself is needed.
 Personal Development can be a rewarding and life changing experience.
 As I have mentioned elsewhere on this website, investment in yourself is a serious business.
 It’s about making fundamental changes in the way you think, feel, behave and live your life.
 Also, how you relate to others and the world.

 Significant changes require hard work and commitment…and the rewards can be huge.
-Although the journey can be painstaking at times, the struggle is often balanced with transformational insights, joy, happiness, laughter and self-empowerment.
+Although the journey can be a struggle at times, this is often balanced with transformational insights, joy, happiness, laughter, self-empowerment and getting the life you want.

 What are they?...